yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/multicloud-setup.md

 ## Set up the multi-cloud universe

-We are going to set up a 6-node universe with 2 nodes each in AWS,GCP and Azure.
+We are going to set up a 6-node universe with 2 nodes each in AWS, GCP, and Azure.

 ### First cloud - AWS